GabiMoldovan/Accesa-Coding-Challenge/README.md

 If you have the default pgAdmin settings, use the same username, but modify the DATASOURCE_PASS with your own password.
-Also change the name of the database if you didn't name it AccesaInternship
+Also change the name of the database if you didn't name it AccesaInternship.

 5. If you want to view the data in the tables, add the database (the sidebar on the right, there is the database icon right above the maven one).
 Click on New, Data Source, then select PostGreSQL.
 Put your user, password, and the name of the databse.
-Or you can view it in pgAdmin
+Or you can view it in pgAdmin.

 6. Use Postman to create a user.